 There are weight machines, free weights, TRX systems and a good-sized wooden floor for stretching and cool down.
 After a workout, visitors ages 16 and up can take advantage of one of the many spa treatment options, including hydrotherapy, massage, and salon offerings.

-- Bolton Landing: Your room is just under a mile from charming downtown Bolton Landing, which bustles with adorable shops, plentiful dining opportunities, and parks.
+- Bolton Landing: The Sagamore has an ideal location just under a mile from charming downtown Bolton Landing, which bustles with adorable shops, plentiful dining opportunities, and parks.
 The Sagamore runs a shuttle to town throughout the day and evening, though it’s also a quick and mostly flat walk across the bridge to town.

 Take advantage of the antique shops, jam-packed hardware store, Indian TePee Gift Shop (ready for a new name!), Bear’s Cup coffee shop, and of course, Mrs. Whizzy Fizz Popp’s Candy Store.
 Even the most reluctant shoppers will get a kick out of this adorable town.
 In summer, visitors can enjoy concerts in the park overlooking the lake, and there’s a sandy beach in town as well.

 - Dining: Visitors will find multiple options for a quick bite, poolside lunch, and casual or formal dining at The Sagamore.
 With eight dining options, there is no need to leave “campus” during your stay.
-While some restaurants with a similar location to The Pavilion skimp on food quality or quantity knowing guests will come for the view, this restaurant does not disappoint.
+While some restaurants with a similar location to The Pavilion skimp on food quality or quantity knowing guests will come for the view of the lake, this restaurant does not disappoint.